coopdigital/quickstartjest/README.md

 # node quick start with js
-This contains a repo you can clone to get quickly started with test-driven js.
+This contains a repo you can fork to get quickly started with test-driven js.
 Once cloned run ```npm install``` then ```npm test```

 A Sample function is in ```src/index.js``` with a corresponding test in ```__tests__/main.tests.js``` to get you started.

+Its based on the quickstart in the [gist](https://gist.github.com/tallus/c073de125734ed3717d4)

 ## Example tests
 Included in the ```__tests__``` directory is ```example.tests.js```